In the guide

 Details of licensed carriers and approved premises to transport and dispose of animal by-product waste can be provided by contacting the Animal and Plant Health Agency (APHA) on 0300 303 8268.
-Further details can also be found on the Animal by-product operating plants: approved premises page of the GOV.UK website.
+Further details on animal by-product operating plants can also be found on the GOV.UK website.

 It is a criminal offence to fail to comply with these requirements.
 The maximum penalty is a fine and two years' imprisonment.